Charleston Workers’ Compensation Lawyers

 Advocating for Victims of All Types of Workplace Injuries

-Whether you were involved in a slip and fall accident or heavy machinery accident, we are ready to take on your case.
-We know how to investigate the details of your workplace accident and can ensure you are given the maximum benefits you deserve.
+Whether you have experienced a slip and fall accident or a heavy machinery incident, we are ready to take on your case.
+We know how to investigate the details of your workplace accident and ensure you are given the maximum benefits you deserve.
 If necessary, we can pursue a claim against a negligent third party in addition to your workers’ compensation claim to ensure you get the fair recovery you need.
+Our workers' compensation lawyers in Charleston are committed to providing diligent support from start to finish.

 We represent clients who have suffered the following types of injuries: